 Under the 2017-21 CBA, the free agent’s new club no longer forfeits its highest-available selection in the next Rule 4 First Year Player Draft.
 The free agent’s new club now loses a draft pick in one of three categories: 1) A Revenue Sharing Payee club (not disqualified by market size) forfeits its third-highest remaining selection in the next Rule 4 draft, 2) A Competitive Balance Tax Payor club forfeits its second-highest and fifth-highest remaining selections in the next Rule 4 draft and forfeits $1,000,000 of its International Signing Bonus Pool in the next full Signing Bonus Period, or 3) all other new clubs forfeit their second-highest remaining selection in the next Rule 4 draft and forfeit $500,000 of their International Signing Bonus Pool in the next full Signing Bonus Period.
 All forfeited International Bonus Pool proceeds are distributed equally among all other clubs.
 Competitive Balance Selections are exempt from forfeiture.

-A club may place an injured player on the seven- or 10- or 60-day injured list by submitting to the commissioner’s office an application, accompanied by a diagnosis from the club physician.
+A club may place an injured player on the seven- or 10- or 15- or 60-day injured list by submitting to the commissioner’s office an application, accompanied by a diagnosis from the club physician.
 A player on either list continues to accumulate Major League service time, but he must remain inactive for a minimum of seven, 10 or 60 days, with Day 1 beginning after the player’s last game appearance.
 A club may make the placement of a player on either list retroactive to the last date on which he played, up to a maximum backdating of 10 days.
 A club may send a player on the DL to the minor leagues for a rehab assignment lasting a maximum of 20 days for position players and 30 days for pitchers.

 Seven-Day Injured List for Concussions